 Most financial advice focuses on saving, investing, and growing your net worth.
 But it’s important to step back and celebrate the big milestones you hit with your finances.

-While saving $10,000 and then spending $4,000 on a vacation is a bit ridiculous, putting together a nice stay-cation or mini-vacation for about $500 is a great way to enjoy your hard work of putting five figures in the bank.
+While saving $10,000 and then spending $4,000 on a vacation is a bit ridiculous, putting together a nice stay-cation or mini-vacation for about $500 can be a great way to spend less on travel and enjoy your hard work of putting five figures in the bank.

 Open a high-yield savings account